TTLabs/EvaporateJS/README.md

 ## Configuring The AWS S3 Bucket

-As of version `1.4.6`, EvaporateJS allows changing the bucket name for each file.
+As of version `1.4.6`, Evaporate allows changing the bucket name for each file.
 If multiple buckets are used, then each bucket must have the correct Policies and CORS configurations applied.